patelpr03/Readme-Generator/READMEOutput.md

 ## Instructions

-instal 'npm init' command then run the program with node index.js
+instal 'npm init' command then run the program with the command node index.js

 ## license